-Lunch payments can now be submitted online at MyPaymentsPlus.com.
+Lunch payments can be submitted online at MyPaymentsPlus.com.
 Please visit the website to register and add your student(s) to your account using their student ID number.
 This process is quick and easy to do.
 My Payments Plus gives you 24/7 access to add money and monitor meals received.
-As of October 7, 2019, all meals will be charged through MyPaymentsPlus.
+All meals will be charged through MyPaymentsPlus.

 What is the cost of a school lunch?